Understand Marketing in Packaging Box Design and Printing

 Who Is Your Target Audience?

 For children’s toys, the packaging must appeal not only to the kids but also to the parents, especially mothers.
-Bright colors, playful shapes, and happy imagery help buyers imagine their children having fun with the product.
+Bright colours, playful shapes, and happy imagery help buyers imagine their children having fun with the product.

-Baby products are also mainly purchased by mothers.
+Baby products are mainly purchased by mothers.
 They want their babies to be happy, safe, and healthy.
 Packaging for baby products should communicate softness, care, and trust.
 Pastel colours, clean designs, and smiling baby faces often work well.

 Do Research Before Designing

-However, be cautious — many designers fall into the trap of copying.
+However, be cautious—many designers fall into the trap of copying.
 The goal is not to imitate but to innovate.
 Use what you find as a starting point, then elevate it.
 Add your own creativity, make improvements, and tailor the concept to your product and market.

 How Can You Influence Consumers?